Format and Rules

 The league points competition will not include ladder playoff match results.

 League Points.
-Teams are awarded league points for each match played depending on the results of each match, and there is a separate competition for league points independent of ladder positions.
-The math formulas that determine league point standings are available on the league points page.
+Ladder League teams are awarded league points for each match played depending on the results of each match, regardless of any team’s ladder position.
+The math formulas that determine Ladder League point standings are available on the league points page.

 Pickleballs.
 Teams need to supply their own pickleballs and paddles.
-Players may use any brand of pickleball as long as all players in a match agree.
-If teams cannot agree on a brand of ball, Franklin 40 outdoor pickleballs will be used, if players have them available.
-If Franklin 40 pickleballs are not available, a coin toss (or other random method) will determine the brand of ball used for the match.
+Franklin X-40 outdoor pickleballs are the preferred ball.
+If teams cannot agree on a brand of ball to use, a coin toss (or other random method) will determine the brand of ball used for the match.

-If a team withdraws from the league and cannot be replaced with another team by the league, the team that withdraws will remain on the ladder and each of its matches after withdrawing will be treated as a forfeit.
+If a team withdraws from the Ladder League and cannot be replaced with another team by the league, the team that withdraws will remain on the ladder and each of its matches after withdrawing will be treated as a forfeit.

 Venue Location.
-League play will take place on reserved courts numbered 1, 3, 5, 7 at Veterans Park.
-Open play and court availability for non-league play on un-reserved courts must be respected.
+League matches are scheduled on reserved courts numbered 1, 3, 5, 7 at Veterans Park.
+Open play for non-league play on un-reserved courts must be respected.

 Location: 3793 Ironbound Road, Williamsburg

 Matches.
-Matches are played in a best-of-three-games format, with each game winner scoring a minimum of eleven points per game.
+Ladder League matches are played in a best-of-three-games format, with each game winner scoring a minimum of eleven points per game.
 Winners must win each game by two points.
 If the same team wins the first and second games, there is no need to play the third game.

 Sides and Servers.
-Teams will switch sides of the court after each game.
-The starting sides and servers will be determined by a coin toss or similar random method, with the coin toss winner picking either the side or the server, and the loser picking the remaining.
+Ladder League teams will switch sides of the court after each game.
+For all league play, the starting sides and servers will be determined by a coin toss or similar random method, with the coin toss winner picking either the side or the server, and the loser picking the remaining.

 If there is a third game, teams will switch sides of the court after the first team to score six points.